 Organized by the Minorities in Cancer Research Council

-Fifth AACR Conference on the Science of Cancer Health Disparities in Racial/Ethnic Minorities and the Medically Underserved
+Sixth AACR Conference on The Science of Cancer Health Disparities in Racial/Ethnic Minorities and the Medically Underserved

-This informative Professional Advancement Session provides a forum in which students, postdoctoral candidates and junior investigators can discuss important career development issues in cancer health disparities careers, including working effectively as part of a multidisciplinary research team, successful grantsmanship, and developing a research focus and program.
-Established senior scientists will address all these topics through a facilitated panel discussion.
+This informative Professional Advancement Session provides a forum in which students, postdoctoral candidates, and junior investigators can discuss important career development issues in cancer health disparities careers.
+Established senior scientists will address this topic through a facilitated panel discussion.

 All conference registrants are invited to attend this session at no additional cost.
-Please pre-register to indicate your interest before October 24.
 A complimentary lunch will be served.

 Chanita Hughes-Halbert, Ph.D., Medical University of SC Hollings Cancer Center, Charleston, SC

 Elena Martinez, Ph.D., University of California, San Diego, CA

 Brian M. Rivers, Ph.D., Moffitt Cancer Center and Research Institute, Tampa, FL